-Over years and years of laps (good grief I’m old) I’ve had the distinct pleasure (?) of having tried every single type of swimming ear plugs imaginable.
+Over years and years of laps (good grief I’m old) I’ve had a distinct pleasure (?) of having tried every single type of swimming earplugs imaginable.

-Ear plugs were a necessity from almost day one of my swimming career, and the long line of debilitating earaches I suffered through high school were a constant and painful reminder.
+Earplugs were a necessity from almost day one of my swimming career, and the long line of debilitating earaches I suffered through high school was a constant and painful reminder.

-As a young age grouper my parents dropped a couple hundred dollars on a set of custom-fitted earplugs.
-And through it all, there’s been one pair of ear plugs that has stood the test of time, from my earliest days as an 8-year old to this morning’s lap session at the local pool.
+As a young age grouper my parents dropped a couple of hundred dollars on a set of custom-fitted earplugs.
+And through it all, there’s been one pair of earplugs that has stood the test of time, from my earliest days as an 8-year old to this morning’s lap session at the local pool.

 Here’s a breakdown of what you need to know about earplugs for swimming, and which ones are the absolute best.
 (Click here if you want to skip ahead to the best earplugs for swimmers..)

 Even though the job is relatively straight-forward—keep water out of the ear canal—the solutions vary greatly in effect and cost.
-Here are the different kinds of ear plugs for swimmers:
+Here are the different kinds of swimmers earplugs:

 They fit great, but not tightly enough against my ear to keep water out.
 Easily the most expensive option.
 (Sorry mom and dad.)

 Foam earplugs.
-Foam earplugs, while super cheap (they are the ones that look like little foam fingertips), they are not very useful for water-born activities.
+Foam earplugs, while super cheap (they are the ones that look like little foam fingertips), they are not very useful for water-borne activities.

 Great for blocking out snoring and loud music, not so great for blocking out water.

-Silicone putty ear plugs.
-These kind of ear plugs, I would say the most popular kind you see with swimmers, are made of usually somewhat clear moldable silicone that you can ball up and jam into your ear, getting a custom fit every time you use them.
+Silicone putty earplugs.
+These kinds of earplugs, I would say the most popular kind you see with swimmers, are made of usually somewhat clear moldable silicone that you can ball up and jam into your ear, getting a custom fit every time you use them.

 Because you can fit the plug to the unique shape of your ear hole you get a tighter, less leaky fit.
 They are harder to clean and with regular use will only get a few weeks out of each pair.